Motor vehicle leasing costs - employees

 If the lease agreement for your passenger vehicle does include items such as insurance, maintenance, and taxes, include them as part of the lease charges in your calculation.

-On February 1, 2012, Tom, a resident of Saskatchewan, began leasing a car that meets the definition of a passenger vehicle.
+On February 1, 2016, Tom, a resident of Nova Scotia, began leasing a car that meets the definition of a passenger vehicle.
 He used the car to earn employment income.
-Tom will complete the Chart using the following information for 2012:
+Tom will complete the Chart using the following information for 2016: